Animation feature film, in development

-Summer is coming to an end on the small Greek island, young cat Chantal is back in the stray life after a luxurious couple of months fostered by a family on vacations.
+As summer comes to an end on the small Greek island, young cat Chantal is back in the stray life after a luxurious couple of months fostered by a family on vacations.
 Unfortunately, the touristic village where she was born has turned into a ghost-town ahead of winter.

-Convinced of her domesticated nature, Chantal sets on an odyssey across the island in search of a human to adopt her.
-Along come the rest of the cats left behind: Tonto, her brother/hopeless bodyguard, tomcat Khrushchev, elegant lady Lele, old castrato Pericles and non-stop-purring Purr-Purr.
+Persuaded of her domesticated nature, Chantal sets on an odyssey across the island in search of the right human to adopt her.
+Along come the rest of the cats left behind: Tonto, her brother/hopeless bodyguard, Tomcat Khrushchev, lady Lele, old castrato Pericles and non-stop-purring Purr-Purr.

 Surviving through the wilderness will turn into a coming of age journey for Chantal.
 Thus when she finally meets the one, she will need to question her true nature one last time before surrendering to domestic life.

-The story is set on an archetypal Greek island: white houses on rocky mountains against the deep blue sea.
+The story takes place on an archetypical Greek island: white houses, bald mountains against the deep-blue sea.
 The cats’ odyssey presents to the audience the islands’ winter face.
 A face equally picturesque though way more dramatic that is little known to its summer visitors.

 Chantal’s quest for a foster parent bears an identity crisis that unfolds along the way: How many sacrifices are worth making in order to survive?
-Can one turn wild through rational decision-making?
+Can one turn wild through rational decision making?
 In other words, am I wild or am I not?
-That is the question.

 NINE LIVES LEFT is a road-movie along our dormant wild side.
 Alike humans, cats are able to lead fully domesticated lives without ever letting go of their survival skills.
 Skills that are silently waiting to take back control whenever the circumstances call for it.